 Carve-Out Income Statements: Insights and Best Practices

-Regarding that last point on costs a parent may incur on behalf of of the carve-out entity, the SEC guidance provides some specific examples, including:
+Regarding that last point on costs a parent may incur, the SEC guidance provides some specific examples, including:

 - Officer and employee salaries